-My current research is in the area of Sensitivity Analysis.
+My research interests originated in the area of Sensitivity Analysis.
 I am interested in the design, development and implementation of computational methods for sensitivity calculations.
-Some logical questions you might want to ask are:
+Sensitivities quantifiy how small changes in parameter values influence the solutions to ordinary or partial differential equations.

 One of my current research projects involves the study of mathematical models used to describe transcription processes in bacteria, such as E. coli.
 One of the models is a stochastic model related to the TASEP models that are often used in the literature.
 Another model of interest is a nonlinear hyperbolic PDE in conservation law form.
 The basic equation was once suggested as a model for traffic flow in the 1950's.
-Jennifer Thorenson uses Discontinuous Galerkin Methods to simulate various versions of the model as we try to incorporate realistic biological features such as density dependent velocities and transcriptional pauses.
+Jennifer Thorenson used Discontinuous Galerkin Methods to simulate various versions of the model as we try to incorporate realistic biological features such as density dependent velocities and transcriptional pauses.
 Experimental data suggests that certain types of transcriptional pausing are present in certain types of genes, and it has been hypothesized that the pauses serve as a regulatory mechanism to balance transcription and translation to optimize protein production by the cell.
-One of the goals of this project is to investigate the effect that these pauses have on overall protein production.
-We have done some preliminary sensitivity analysis using a linear model to investigate the effect of pause locations.
-We are also tuning our model for coordination with realistic experimental data.
+Jennifer's project investigated the effect that these pauses have on overall protein production via the proxy of transcription rate measurements.
+Both location and time duration of pauses influenced overall transcription rates, and promoter occlusion was observed in the model simulations for various parameter choices.
+Upon tuning the model for realistic experimental data, a statistical analysis was performed in order to quantify tradeoffs for various parameter choices.

 Katelyn graduated in Spring of 2013.
 She was funded through the Undergraduate Scholars Program and the Montana INBRE program to perform an uncertainty analysis on a mathemtical model of RNAp transcription that includes the presence of short, frequent transcriptional pauses.
 The RNAp transcription time or crossing time, is the average length of time it takes the RNAp to transcribe an entire strand of DNA.
 She studied the variations of average transcription time per polymerase based on the uncertainty in RNAp transcription rates and in the randomness of pause locations and durations.
-Katelyn applied statistical techniques that use a collection of parameter inputs (instantaneous transcription speed, number of pauses and duration of these pauses) and a search algorithm to estimate a region of parameter space that corresponds to the RNAp crossing time of 60 seconds (which has been reported in the literature).
+Katelyn applied statistical techniques that use a collection of parameter inputs (instantaneous transcription speed, number of pauses and duration of these pauses) to estimate a region of parameter space that corresponds to the RNAp crossing time of 60 seconds (which has been reported in the literature).
 The variability of the average crossing time per affected polymerase was investigated given various pause frequencies and durations.
-Katelyn explored underlying statistical theory in order to understand the different compositions of inputs that result in a 60 second RNAp crossing time.
 An upper bound on the variability of crossing time was estimated from the random variables, both theoretically and through simulations.

 Tamra's research is in the area of model development and computation.
 She is currently